 During the late 90s, when I was between six and nine years old, I was a giant Spider-Man fan!

-I never read any of the comics, I was more into Donald Duck and Scrooge McDuck comics when I was little, but I have enjoyed his adventures through other media.
+I never read any of the comics, I was more into Donald Duck and Scrooge McDuck comics when I was little.

 I used to play with my friends, but instead of Cops & Robbers we’d play as Spider-Man and his villains.

 Spider-Man villains are the best in the genre, with only Batman villains coming close, so they were a huge reason for my infatuation with the series.

 I liked to play as Shocker, due to his cool costume and ability to shoot shock-waves out of his hands.
 Although I had him confused with Electro for years as a result of his powers being changed from sound based to electrical based in the cartoon for some reason.